-Due to current events, exceptional measures have been introduced to combat the spread of the coronavirus over the following days.
+Due to current events, exceptional measures have been introduced to combat the spread of the coronavirus.

 Train and airplane departures may be cancelled.

 Consult the websites of the SNCF and the airline companies concerned for more information.

 Inter-regional transport has resumed normal traffic.
 All available tickets are now on sale.

 In order to guarantee greater flexibility to its passengers, tickets purchased can be refunded or exchanged free of charge, according to the dates indicated on the carriers' websites.

 More information on the conditions of circulation and reimbursements of inter-regional trains

 The tourist welcome center at the Hôtel de Ville is open every day from 10am to 6pm - last admission 5.45pm.
 The ticketing service for shows is currently suspended.
 Wearing a mask is compulsory.

 The tourist welcome center at Gare de Nord is open every day from 9am to 5pm - last entry at 4.45pm.